Backstage: Lakers: Backstage: Dodgers

 Once Spectrum SportsNet LA was launched in 2014, a similar all-access series premiered as well, offering behind-the-scenes access to the Dodgers clubhouse and players off-the-field.

 Backstage: Galaxy

-From 2012-2017, A similar all-access series chronicled another team partner of Spectrum SportsNet, the LA Galaxy, including exclusive interviews & footage on and off the field.
+From 2012 to 2017, A similar all-access series chronicled another team partner of Spectrum SportsNet, the LA Galaxy, including exclusive interviews & footage on and off the field.
 The series premiered during the Galaxy's 2012 playoff run to the 2012 MLS Cup.

 Backstage: Chargers

 Starting in 2018, a bi-weekly, behind-the-scenes show debuted for the Los Angeles Chargers, providing unprecedented access to the team during the season.